david-wagih/ASU-OverFlow/README.md

 ## to setup and connect to the database you must first install postgres on your machine

-- After you installed postgres on your machine and made sure that it is running correctly do the following
+- After you installed postgres on your machine and made sure that you add the required SDK into your enviroment variables
-- Open the Command line and type psql -U "yourUserinPostgre"
+- Open the Command line and type psql -U postgres
-- then write your User 's password
+- then write your password when installed postgreSQL
 - CREATE DATABASE mydb;
-- CREATE USER postgres WITH PASSWORD 'Davidwagih123';
+- CREATE USER software WITH PASSWORD 'Project';
-- GRANT ALL PRIVILEGES ON DATABASE mydb TO postgres;
+- GRANT ALL PRIVILEGES ON DATABASE mydb TO software;
+- ALTER USER software WITH SUPERUSER;

 ### you now have created the needed setup to connect to the database